MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 2. Turn off the **Use text prediction** toggle.

-If the **Use text prediction** toggle is turned on, Microsoft Edge sends the text in the text box, your top language from the browser setting, and a pseudonymous text box identifier to a Microsoft cloud service over a secure HTTPS connection.
+If the **Use text prediction** toggle is turned on, Microsoft Edge sends the text in the text box, your top language from the browser setting, and a text box identifier to a Microsoft cloud service over a secure HTTPS connection.
+The text box identifier is not associated with your account.
 The Microsoft cloud service processes the text to generate a relevant text prediction.
 Typed characters and text predictions are cached for up to 30 days, for service quality and performance improvement purposes only.

 If you are browsing while using **InPrivate** or **Guest** mode, text prediction is turned off.
+Text prediction does not run when you are editing a password field.

 If your device is managed by using group policies set by your organization, the feature may be disabled depending on the administrator's policies of your organization.

 Text prediction is only available in select languages and regions.